Blaisorblade/pdbp.github.io/index.md

 ```

 The type class `trait SomeValuesContainedIn[C[+ _]: Containing]`, declares `C[+ _]` to *implicitly* have the capability to contain a value.
-It defines descriptions `containedZero` and `containedTrue` in terms of this `implicitly` available capability.
+It defines descriptions `containedZero` and `containedTrue` using this `implicitly` available capability.

 Think of descriptions as *recipes*